How long does it take to learn Italian?

 As a general rule, languages that have similar roots are easier and take less time to learn.
 If your native language is English, that means that any language with Latin roots will be easier for you to learn, and that includes Italian.

-Actually, you already know some Italian words even before you even start studying it.
-These words, known as cognates, make learning Italian much easier for people who speak a language with similar roots (like English, French and Spanish).
+These Italian words, known as cognates, make learning Italian much easier for people who speak a language with similar roots (like English, French and Spanish).

 Naturally, how long it takes you to learn Italian also depends on how much time you plan to dedicate to language learning daily, weekly, or monthly.
 Those who are willing to dedicate an hour a day to language learning learn significantly faster than those who just attend a weekly class.